mathwhiz1212/proxmox-notes/proxmox-alerts.md

 Follow these instructions with the following modifications:

+Set the root email in proxmox to the email you want the alerts to go to.

+Datacenter > Users > root > edit.

 export HISTCONTROL="ignoreboth"

 to hide any commands with spaces at the beginning, and run the password commands with spaces at the beginning.